shreenidhisr/Computer-Graphics/README.md

 # Computer-Graphics
-This repo contains programs written using openGL API to render graphics as part of CG LAB.
+This repo contains programs written using openGL API to render graphics(as part of CG LAB).